 Start with cold water

 Put the cut pieces of potato in a saucepan and cover them with cold water.
 Bring the potatoes to the boil.
 As soon as the water is boiling, set a timer for exactly five minutes.
-Do not walk away.
+Do not walk away or forget the potatoes.
 You need the potatoes to be just parboiled, not soft.

 Preheat the oil

 While you are waiting for the five minutes to be up, pour about 4 to 6 tablespoons of mild olive oil into a roasting pan or cookie sheet with sides.
 You want to just cover the bottom of the pan so you may need a little more or less oil.
 You do not want the potatoes swimming in oil nor do you want the fat to splash over the sides of the pan and burn you.
 Put the pan carefully in the oven to preheat.
 DO NOT let the oil heat to smoking point.
 You just want it hot, not smoking!

 When the timer you set for five minutes goes off, carefully remove the saucepan from the heat and drain the potatoes well.

 Now put the lid back on the saucepan and gently shake the pan about a bit.
 Don’t shake too hard or you will end up with mush.
 You just want to rough up the edges of the potatoes a bit to help them cook to crisp perfection.

 Making sure you have a heat proof surface to sit it down on, remove the oil covered roasting pan or cookie sheet from the oven carefully.
 Hot fat is dangerous, wear long oven mitts and do be careful not to burn yourself.
 Keep the kids out of the kitchen when you are performing this manoeuvre!
 Gently move pick up each potato with tongs and sit them in the hot oil, turning them to cover the sides of the potato.